Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 What is EDI?

-The acronym EDI stands for "Electronic Data Interchange".
-This refers to the standardized, digital exchange of business documents such as purchase orders, delivery bills or invoices between companies.
+The acronym EDI stands for “Electronic Data Interchange."
+It refers to the standardized, digital exchange of business documents such as purchase orders, delivery notes, or invoices between companies.

-With EDI solutions, companies can automate business processes and transfer documents directly from system to system.
-Communication is based on internationally recognized standards, so-called EDI message formats.
-This speeds up processes, avoids errors and makes collaboration between business partners more efficient.
+With EDI solutions, businesses can automate processes and transfer documents directly from system to system.
+Communication is based on internationally recognized standards, known as EDI message formats.
+This accelerates workflows, reduces errors, and ensures efficient collaboration between business partners.

 In this article: